• Templates

 Divide Tasks Into Bite-Sized Objectives

-Sometimes, we can't concentrate simply due to being overwhelmed.
-Lesley Reynolds, Co-founder of the Harley Street Skin Clinic, recommends breaking your tasks down into smaller chunks, enough to fit into each day: "There's a purpose why holes in donuts are so likable.
+Sometimes, we can't concentrate simply because we’re overwhelmed.
+Lesley Reynolds, Co-founder of the Harley Street Skin Clinic, recommends breaking your tasks down into smaller chunks.
+In the end, you should have enough tasks to fit into each day, without overloading yourself: “There's a reason why holes in donuts are so likable.
 They are very easy to eat.
 You could've consumed a couple of them before you realized it.
-This is how objectives should be too.
+This is how objectives should be, too.
 You will, of course, have a very high, daring objective.
-But make absolutely sure you split down the objective into consumable, bite-sized objectives.
-This way, you'll feel like you're making good progress on your journey, and when you achieve the smaller goals you'll also feel a sense of accomplishment."
+But make absolutely sure you break down the objective into consumable, bite-sized objectives.
+This way, you'll feel like you're making good progress on your journey, and when you achieve the smaller goals, you'll also feel a sense of accomplishment.”

 Kamala Kirk from Spa and Beauty Today mentions the technique of "earthing" in addition to creating a to-do list: "Throughout the workday, I take 10-15 minute breaks, where I walk around barefoot in my backyard and place my palms directly onto the ground or lie down on the grass.
 Also known as earthing or grounding, this act of being outside and connected to nature offers numerous benefits, which include better sleep and a stronger immune system.
 It also serves as a great refresher and helps me to clear my mind, especially when I'm having an intense day with Zoom calls, meetings, and article deadlines."